barnex/tesserdata/README.md

 # tesserdata

-Extracting statistics from a game of [tesseract](http://tesserract.gg).
+Extracting statistics from a game of [tesseract](http://tesseract.gg).
-Example data below is from a game between two players suggestively labelled 'arne' and 'mathias'.
+Example data below is from a game between two players suggestively labelled 'A' and 'B'.

 ## tesserstamp